How Much Wax Melt Should I Use?

 Fragrance molecules need room to breathe and spread their wings, so give them a wide berth.

-So if you currently have your burner on the windowsill even if the window is closed, a windowsill is a cooler spot compared to the rest of your room.
+So if you currently have your burner on the windowsill, even if the window is closed, a windowsill is a cooler spot compared to the rest of your room.
 This is because the glass tends to conduct heat away, especially in colder weather.

 This can disrupt the fragrance distribution and make it harder for the scent to spread throughout the room.

-Similarly if you have your burner on a log burner, radiator cabinet or gas fire, the intense heat from a log burner or gas fire, or even the gentle warmth of a radiator, can make the air molecules around your burner heavier and denser.
+Similarly, if you have your burner on a log burner, radiator cabinet or gas fire, the intense heat from a log burner or gas fire, or even the gentle warmth of a radiator, can make the air molecules around your burner heavier and denser.
 This makes it harder for the lighter fragrance molecules to diffuse effectively, as they get "stuck" in the denser air and struggle to travel throughout the room.

 Fragrance molecules are tiny particles that move through the air by a process called diffusion.
 They naturally spread out from areas of high concentration (your burner) to areas of low concentration (the rest of the room).